What you’ll get

-Personal Independence Payment (PIP) is usually paid every 4 weeks.
-It’s tax free and you can get it whether you’re in or out of work.
+Personal Independence Payment (PIP) is tax free and you can get it whether you’re in or out of work.

-It’s made up of 2 components (parts).
-Whether you get 1 or both of these depends on how your condition affects you.
+PIP is made up of 2 parts.
+Whether you get one or both of these and how much you’ll get depends on how severely your condition affects you.

-You’ll get the enhanced daily living component if you’re not expected to live more than 6 months.
-The rate of mobility component depends on your needs.
+You’ll get the higher daily living part if you’re not expected to live more than 6 months.
+The rate of the mobility part depends on your needs.

 How you’re paid

-All benefits, pension and allowances are paid into an account, eg your bank account.
+All benefits, pensions and allowances are paid into your bank, building society or credit union account.

-You or your carer might also qualify for other financial help - eg Carer’s Allowance or help with housing or transport costs.
+You or your carer might also qualify for other financial help, for example Carer’s Allowance, or help with housing or transport costs.